olyacenko/Mobile_Testing/README.md

 Send the request in Postman ;

-1)Сделать через Charles так, чтобы сервер вернул 405 ошибку.
+1) Use Charles to make the server return a 405 code.

 In `BreakPoints` change request URL in `Edit request` substitute METHOD from `GET` to `POST` ;

 Or you can change response Headers in `Edit response` from `200` to `500`, than from `200` to `405`

-2)Подменить salary в request
+2) Substitute salary in request

 In `BreakPoints` change request URL in `Edit request` substitute `sarary` from `500` to `100` ;

-3)Подменить (salary * 2) в response
+3) Substitute (salary * 2) in response

 In `BreakPoints` change response text in `Edit response` substitute `(salary * 2)` from `"1000"` to `3` ;